Exercises

 3. 3Let the floor support you.
 Notice the weight of the pelvis, ribs, and head as the breath slows.

-4. 4Hold the stretch for 180 seconds, then release gradually and notice how lower back feels before repeating or switching sides.
+4. 4Hold the stretch for about 30 seconds while breathing slowly, then release gradually and notice how lower back feels before repeating or switching sides.

 Voiceover